Going solar is easy and can save you a lot of money. But that doesn’t mean your choice of solar installer is a decision that should be taken lightly.

 That’s why it’s so important to work with a local company when you’re going solar.
 You’re making a multi-decade investment in your home and you’ll probably want to work with someone who’s also in it for the long haul.
 The best solar installer you can find will be a local company with world-class expertise.

 How does net metering work?
 How are the Illinois SRECs calculated?
+What’s the Wisconsin Focus on Energy rebate?
 What type of panel is best for my roof?
 How much money do you think I’ll save each month?
 How big an offset can I get?

 Going solar is easy, but that doesn’t mean you won’t (or shouldn’t) ask questions.
 And you definitely want your solar installer to be able to answer them!
 Not only do smart answers provide helpful information, but they also suggest that the team that’s going to be installing your system has its act together.